Pooja Saxena is a typeface and graphic designer interested in multi-script design. After completing a stint with the font team at Apple, Inc.

 annual conference, as well as Typography Day

 .
-Pooja has also taught workshops about typography at design schools in India, including the National Institute of Design, Bangalore and Pearl Academy of Fashion, New Delhi.
+Pooja has also taught workshops about typography at design schools in India, including the National Institute of Design

 A graduate of the National Institute of Fashion Technology, Pooja worked as a graphic designer at Ishan Khosla Design